ANRChoucas/QualityMetadataSpatialLandmarkDataset/README.md

 # QualityMetadataSpatialLandmarkDataset

-This project contains two procedures to reproduce the results of the paper *M.-D. Van Damme, A.-M. Olteanu Raimond A method to produce metadata describing and assessing the quality of spatial landmark datasets in mountain area*
+This project contains two procedures to reproduce the results of the paper *A method to produce metadata describing and assessing the quality of spatial landmark datasets in mountain area, M.-D. Van Damme, A.-M. Olteanu Raimond*

 <!-- Metadata describing and assessing the quality of spatial landmark datasets in mountain area. -->